-This award honors an individual who is an up and coming athletic training educator who has demonstrated excellence in values towards education and teaching abilities.
+The Emerging Educator Award honors an individual who is an up-and-coming athletic training educator and has demonstrated excellence in values toward education and teaching abilities.
 The recipient excels in delivering and promoting athletic training education through various means at the local and regional levels.

 Individuals must meet the following requirements to be nominated for the award:

 - Current certified NATE Member in good standing.